 How you care for your razor can influence how often you should change the razor blades for better or worse.
 You should always use a lubricant, such as shaving gel or shaving cream, when

-Additionally, rinsing the blades after each swipe when you shave helps prevent buildup and dead skin cells between blades.
-After you’re done shaving, thoroughly rinse your razor and wash it with antibacterial soap.
+Rinsing the blades after each swipe when you shave helps prevent buildup and dead skin cells between blades.
+After shaving, thoroughly rinse your razor and wash it with antibacterial soap.
 Rinse it again with hot water and then allow it to air dry completely before putting it away.
 Failing to clean razor blades will cause bacteria and debris to build up between the blades, which can blunt the blades.
 Store your razor in a dry area—not a sink or shower—to prolong the life of the razor blades.
 Lastly, for hygienic purposes and to make your razor blades last longer, use a separate razor for your face from the one used on coarse body hair.

 If you’re an electric razor guy, you certainly won’t need to replace your razor blades as frequently, but the foils and blades on electric razors do wear out and require replacement as well.
 The materials used to make electric razor blades are more solid and durable than those used for disposable razors, so they often last six months or so, again depending on how often you shave, the quality of the razor, the coarseness and density of your hair, the surface area you’re shaving, and how well you care for the razor.

 If you shave every day, you may need to change the razor blades and foils every four months.
 On the other hand, you may be able to get a year of use out of high-quality electric razor blades used only a couple of times per week.
 Heat and friction cause the blades to become dull, so wet shaving after a shower and using a lubricating

 Electric razors with foils tend to last even longer, and may only need to be changed every 12-18 months if you take good care of the razor, shave with wet hair, and thoroughly clean the razor after every use.